johnthiongo071-collab/plane-acquisition-data/README.md

 5.Engine type

 The type of engine in an aircraft is very important.
-The document below highlights the advantages and disadvantages of the various engine type
+The document attached highlights the advantages and disadvantages of the various engine types.

+6.Make and Model

+I filtered the models of the planes by their count and then plot a bar graph showcasing models against number of accidents.

+7.Injury Severity and Aircraft Damage

+A bar graph of injury severity against aircraft damage indicates a high number of injuries even with substantial damage to the aircraft.

+Recommendations

+I would recommend the plane models that appear on the last cell of the jupyter notebook as they have the least number of accidents.